-With this unparalleled advancement and existential harmony, the fundamental computational limit imposed by the Halting Problem to predict the Best of Evolution, [23], i.e., the fittest trajectory of their evolution, was already anticipated with the very conceptualization and inception of NDP.
+With this unparalleled advancement and the fundamental existential harmony, computational limit imposed by the Halting Problem to predict the Best of Evolution, [23]. i.e., the fittest trajectory of their evolution, was already anticipated with the very conceptualization and inception of NDP.

-To further investigate and enforce this conjecture, we define the intuitive function H(P(NHI)), facing the inherent undecidability rooted in the same computational and logical constraints that define the Halting Problem:
+To further investigate and enforce this conjecture, we define the intuitive function H(P(NHI)),inherent facing the undecidability rooted in the same computational and logical constraints that define the Halting Problem: